codepath/android_guides/Configuring-a-Parse-Server.md

 * **File upload limitations**: The backend for open source is backed by MongoDB, and the default storage layer is limited to 16MB files.
 If you intend to require larger files, you can configure the server to use Amazon's Simple Storage Service (S3).

 Many of the options need to be configured by tweaking your own configuration.
 You may wish to fork the [code](https://github.com/ParsePlatform/parse-server-example/) that helps instantiate a Parse server and change them based on your own needs.
+The guide below includes instructions on [[how to add push notifications|Configuring-a-Parse-Server#Enabling Push Notifications]] and [[storing files with Parse|Configuring-a-Parse-Server#Storing Files with Parse]].

 ### Setting a new Parse Server